Blugold-Group/bletchley/README.md

 # Bletchley

-Bletchley is a cryptography suite which provides cryptographic tools
+Bletchley is a cryptography suite which provides tools for encryption, decryption, and cryptanalysis.
+It is aimed at classical ciphers

 It can be used on the cli or in python code

+**It is not stable, don't expect everything to work right just yet**

 Bletchley has a number of tools to aid in cryptanalysis, including